Budapest —The Occupation Begins

 Sunday, 19 March 1944

-The famous Astoria Hotel became a residence for German officers.
+On this Sunday, the Astoria became a residence for German officers.

 Their threatening presence invaded our home.